PACIFIC HEARING INC

 Federal Employee Assistance

-Hearing care and hearing aid coverage is better for federal employees and their spouses than most other insurance types.
-The Federal Employee Assistance package covers the cost of basic hearing aids while allowing the employee or spouse to pay for extras and upgrades through a deduction from the employee’s pay packet.
+The Federal Employee Assistance package covers the cost of basic hearing aids while allowing federal employees or their spouses to pay for extras and upgrades through a deduction from the employee’s pay packet.

 Various Types of Savings Accounts